WGLab/mutformer/README.md

 # mutformer
-A transformer model to predict pathogenicity of mutations
+A transformer model to predict pathogenic mutations